This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This community pharmacy is located inside a medical centre in a residential area of Sparkbrook, Birmingham.
 It is open extended hours including evenings and weekends.
 The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
-It also provides a range of services including NHS Pharmacy First, and NHS community pharmacy blood pressure check service.
+It also provides a range of other services including NHS Pharmacy First, NHS community pharmacy blood pressure check service, and seasonal flu and covid vaccinations.
 The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time and it provides medicines to some care homes.

 Inspection summary findings